Names of large numbers: Usage of names of large numbers

-Since then, many others have engaged in the pursuit of conceptualizing and naming numbers that have no existence outside the imagination.
-One motivation for such a pursuit is that attributed to the inventor of the word googol, who was certain that any finite number "had to have a name".
-Another possible motivation is competition between students in computer programming courses, where a common exercise is that of writing a program to output numbers in the form of English words.

-Most names proposed for large numbers belong to systematic schemes which are extensible.
-Thus, many names for large numbers are simply the result of following a naming system to its logical conclusion—or extending it further.

 Origins of the "standard dictionary numbers"

 The words bymillion and trimillion were first recorded in 1475 in a manuscript of Jehan Adam.
 Subsequently, Nicolas Chuquet wrote a book Triparty en la science des nombres which was not published during Chuquet's lifetime.
 However, most of it was copied by Estienne de La Roche for a portion of his 1520 book, L'arismetique.
 Chuquet's book contains a passage in which he shows a large number marked off into groups of six digits, with the comment: